Many of us are eating dessert three times a day—and we don’t even know it.

 A two-bar pack of Nature Valley Oats ‘n’ Honey Granola Bars has 11 grams of sugar.
 (Honey is the second listed sweetener after sugar.
 The bars also contain brown sugar syrup.)
 While the label says “natural,” “pure,” and “nature,” words the U.S. Food and Drug Administration (FDA) doesn’t regulate, these all count as sources of added sugar.

 But breakfast is just the start.

-As a whole, 13 percent of American adults’ total calorie intake comes from added sugars.
+As a whole, total calorie intake comes from added sugars.
 A third comes from sugar-sweetened beverages, including soft drinks, sports drinks, and fruit drinks.
 A single 20-ounce bottle of Coca-Cola, the best-selling soda in the world, contains 65 grams of sugar.
 The same size Pepsi has 69 grams, and the “real sugar” variety has 66 grams.
 A 20-ounce Gatorade has 34 grams of sugar.
 But sugary drinks labeled juice often have more sugar per ounce than most sodas on the market.
 For example, an 11.5 ounce can of Minute Maid Cranberry Apple Cocktail—“made with real fruit juice”—has 58 grams of sugar, while a 12-ounce can of Pepsi has 41 grams.